Uruguay Travel Information

 The official language is Spanish.

-Tipping is discretionary in Uruguay, but a gratuity of between five percent and 10 percent of the bill is usually offered in restaurants.
-Rounding up the bill is sufficient for taxi drivers, and hotel porters receive about US$1 per bag.
+Tipping is discretionary in Uruguay but a gratuity of between five and 10 percent of the bill is usually offered in restaurants.
+Passengers usually round up the bill for taxi drivers; guests ordinarily tip hotel porters about $1 per bag.

-Uruguay is a secular and progressive state, and is welcoming to gay and lesbian visitors are most welcome.
+Uruguay is a secular and progressive country where gay and lesbian visitors are most welcome.
 Indeed, Uruguay is widely considered the most LGBT-friendly destination in South America.
-Locals tend to stand close together, and it is considered rude to back away.
+Locals tend to stand close together when talking and it is considered rude to back away.
 Close acquaintances may greet with a kiss on the cheek, though a handshake is perfectly all right for introductions.